-From the Latin sapientia, it relates to intelligence, in the opinion, common sense, prudence, knowledge, science, philosophy.
+From the Latin sapientia, it relates to intelligence, common sense, prudence, knowledge, science, philosophy.

-Wisdom is commonly used to describe the character of that which is reasonable, or to exercise moderation in desires.
+Wisdom is commonly used to describe the character of someone who is reasonable or to exercise moderation in desires.

 In the classical tradition, from antiquity to the Cartesians, she relates, however, knowledge, science, philosophy, perfect knowledge, generally encompassing the idea of virtue.
 It is a prelude to a third sense derivative of it because it also means the character of one who is wise, who makes a moral ideal type, which manages to virtue.

 Definitions of Philosophers: